-The board has recently undergone a modest change in composition, with Helen James stepping down at the conclusion of the AGM on 14 February 2025 and Gregory Eckersley joining the next day, maintaining the number of directors at six.
+The board has recently had a mild refresh, with Helen James stepping down at the conclusion of the AGM on 14 February 2025 and Gregory Eckersley joining the next day, maintaining the number of directors at six.
 As is illustrated in Figure 19 below, the average length of service is 4.2 years and Mungo Wilson is now the longest-serving director, with 8.7 years of service under his belt.
-It seems reasonable that EWI's board will wish to give consideration to succession planning in the next 18 months as Mungo's tenure approaches 10 years.
+We expect that EWI's board will give consideration to succession planning in the next 18 months as Mungo's tenure approaches 10 years.